 Why Do Some English Learners Have a Heavy Accent and Some Sound Like Natives?

 You would never guess some people weren’t born native English speakers.
 They have just the perfect English accent.
 Then you discover that they learned English as an adult!
 I’ve met people like this.
 Have you?
-It’s amazing and it’s true.
+It’s pretty amazing and it’s true.
+And it’s something you can also learn to do.

-On the other hand, we all know people who have learned English as a second language and can’t seem to get rid of their super heavy accent from their native language.
-This is all too common.
+Now, on the other hand, we all know people who have learned English as a second language, and who have studied and applied the language for years, and still can’t seem to get rid of their super heavy accent from their native language.
+This is all too common as well.
+And this is something you want to veer away from.

 So, what gives?
 Why is it that some people have great accents and some have heavy, hard to understand accents?
 Is it because one person is smarter than the other?

+NO!
+Definitely not!
 Believe me, you are smart enough to have a perfect accent.
-The problem is not intelligence.
-The problem is the way we think about sounds and language.
+The problem here is not intelligence.
+The problem is the way a person thinks about sounds and language.

 How to Get a Perfect Native English Accent